-What happens when I decide to take money from my Account within the DC Plan?
+What happens when I decide to take my benefits from the Scheme?

-You can start taking money from your Account within the DC Plan at any time after age 55, as long as you are no longer employed by the Company.
+You can take your benefits from the Scheme at any time after age 55, as long as you are no longer employed by the Company.

-The amount of money in your Account within the DC Plan will depend on the contributions paid in by you and the Company and the investment returns earned on your investment (after any charges).
-Remember, the value of any investment could go down as well as up and may be worth less than what was paid in.
+The amount of money in your Retirement Account will depend on the contributions paid in by you and/or the Company and the investment returns earned on your investment (after any charges).
+Remember, the value of your investment could go down as well as up, and may be worth less than what was paid in.

-Once you take more than your tax free cash from any other DC pension you may have (and separate from your BAE Systems DC Retirement Plan), you’ll normally be more restricted in how much you or your employer can pay into this and any other defined contribution pension.
+Please note that once you take more than your tax free cash from a defined contribution pension, you’ll normally be restricted in how much you and/or your employer can pay into any other defined contribution pension arrangement.

-When you do decide to retire, you’ll have a number of options to choose from.
+When you do decide to retire, you’ll also have a number of options outside the Scheme that you could choose from.